Bung Moktar Radin: Political posts

-Election
+Elections

 The first time was as Barisan Nasional (BN) candidate in the 1994 Sabah state election for the Kuamut seat, an opposition stronghold at that time, Bung Mokhtar lost.
 He first won the 1999 general election after defeating Parti Bersatu Sabah (PBS) candidate Ali Latip Taha for the Kinabatangan parliamentary seat.
 He managed to retain the seat in 2004, 2008, 2013 and 2018 general elections.
 Since joining politics in 1978, he has been a representative of USNO or UMNO of BN candidates five times for Kinabatangan parliamentary seats.

 Controversy and criticism

 Over five terms in Parliament, Bung Moktar has earned a reputation for controversial remarks and inflammatory behaviour.